FreeLundin/Nola-Developer-Incubator/README_VERCEL.md

-# (Archived) Vercel Deployment Guide
+# (Archived) Deployment Guide

-This file has been moved to `archive/vercel/README_VERCEL.md`.
-See that file for the original Vercel deployment guide.
+This deployment guide has been archived.
+The project now recommends GitHub Pages for frontend deployments and documents deployment options in `DEPLOYMENT.md` and `README.md`.

+For the original instructions, see `archive/legacy-hosting/README_VERCEL.md`.